 How to Sharpen Drill Bits with a File (6 Steps)

-In this article, you’ll learn an easy step-by-step guide on sharpening drill bits with a file.
+In this article, we’ll follow a step-by-step guide on sharpening drill bits with a file.

-It is time to sharpen your drill bits if you have difficulties drilling or hear screeching noises.
+It’s time to sharpen your drill bits if you have difficulties drilling or hear screeching noises.
 But you might not have access to a bench grinder.
-So, what is the solution?
+So, what’s the solution?
 During many projects I’ve worked on as a handyman, I overcame similar situations using a file.
-Today, I’ll give you some valuable insights I have learned.
+Today, I’ll give you some valuable insights based on my learning.

 In general, to sharpen a drill bit with a file: